djanito/JYF.io/README.md

     git clone git@github.com:YOUR_USERNAME/agario.git
     cd agario

-Now, while still inside the `boulder-dash` folder, compile the project and click on the main.exe.
+Now, while still inside the `agario` folder, compile the project and click on the main.exe.

 ## Features